 - The surgeon puts your skin back together.
 This will make a smooth contour.

-- Someone will apply dressings to your wounds.
+- Medical staff will put dressings on your wounds.

 When you wake up, you may have a tube underneath your skin.
 This will drain fluid that builds up in your wound.
 You may have some pain afterward.
 You can take pain medicines.
 You should be able to eat a normal diet once you are ready.

 You may need to stay overnight in the hospital after your surgery.
 Some people may be able to go home the same day as surgery.
 But this isn’t common.

 Your surgeon will tell you how to care for your wounds.
 Tell your surgeon if you have severe draining, redness, or a fever.
 If you have life-threatening symptoms, call 911.
 These include sudden shortness of breath, a lot of bleeding, or chest pain.

 Your surgeon will also tell you how to limit your movements after surgery.
 You shouldn’t expose your wounds to too much force as they heal.
 Follow all of your surgeon’s orders carefully.
 This will improve your chances of a smooth recovery.

 You will see the results of your surgery right away.
 They will last if you keep a stable weight.
 If you are not happy with the results of your surgery, talk with your surgeon.
 Some people need another surgery for best results.

 Before you agree to the test or the procedure make sure you know: